 My name is Andrea Monti.
 I’m an Italian free-lance journalist, photographer and – in my spare time – an hi-tech lawyer.

-I started this website because I needed an online place to collect (mostly my) pictures and thoughts about the world of photography, and because I was bored to death of reading sites where people of (admittedly) some expertise sell camera and lens reviews labelled as “independent”, while actually being pure and simple paid-ads.
-Or, worse, listening at “ho-ho-ho columns” (again, actually “featured-ad”) that arise hype on whatever gimmick the market throws at the consumers hoping that somebody clicks the Adorama, Amazon, B&H associate program links (purposely not provided, here.)
+I started this website because I needed an online place to collect (mostly my) pictures and thoughts about photography, and because I was bored to death of reading sites where people of (various) knowledge sell camera and lens reviews labelled as “independent”, while actually being pure and simple paid-ads.
+Or, worse, listening at “ho-ho-ho columns” (again, actually “featured-ad”) that arise hype on whatever gimmick the market throws at the consumers hoping that somebody clicks the associate program links to get a few quids.

 I didn’t initially mean to become a professional photographer, in fact when this blog went online, rhetorically asking myself if I were for hire, this is what I answered: